godotengine/godot-docs/index.rst

 documentation for your topic of interest.
 You can also use the search function in the top left corner.

+You can also `download an HTML copy <https://nightly.link/godotengine/godot-docs/workflows/build_offline_docs/3.2/godot-docs-html.zip>`__ for offline reading (updated every Monday).
+Extract the ZIP archive then open the top-level ``index.html`` in a web browser.

 .. note:: Godot Engine is an open source project developed by a community of
           volunteers.
 The documentation team can always use your feedback and help to improve the tutorials and class reference.
 If